Pupils and Parents Privacy Notice (24/9/21)

 Where we rely on Article 6(e) you have the right to object to processing and where we are relying on Article 6(a) you have the right to withdraw that consent at any time.
 Please see section below on data subject rights.

-Once our pupils reach the age of 13, we also pass information to our Local Authority and / or provider of youth support services as stipulated under section 507B of the Education Act 1996.
-The information provided includes /parents address, DOB of pupil, and any other information necessary for the provision of the service including gender or ethnicity.
+For secondary settings only: Once our pupils reach the age of 13, we also pass information to our Local Authority and / or provider of youth support services as stipulated under section 507B of the Education Act 1996.
+The information provided includes addresses, DOB of pupil/parents, and any other information necessary for the provision of the service including gender or ethnicity.

 A parent or guardian can request that only their child’s name, address and date of birth is passed to their local authority or provider of youth support services by informing us.
 This right is transferred to the child / pupil once he/she reaches the age 16.

-Data is securely transferred to the youth support services.
+Data is securely transferred to the youth support services via SIMs.

-For more information regarding services for young people please visit our Local Authority‘s website: https://www.northyorks.gov.uk/
+For more information regarding services for young people please visit our Local Authority‘s website.

 How long do we keep your personal data for?